Pjata/obsidian/1on1s/Bandi/1on1 with Bandi.md

 - Outcomes -> graduality,
 - Weekly commitment, goal of the weekly commintents are to have common understanding of the goals and problems for the week and to have a focus on what can be delivered

+## 2023.06.26
+- KISS everything, even the plans.
+- plain english is better than codes